509-328-2002

 How do we select our literature and how is it used in our program?

 New literature is being added regularly to our program.
 Learning to love good stories is a big step in motivating a student to read.
-If a young child enjoys the stories and poems that are read to him, he will transfer this pleasure to his approach to books in general, and will look forward to the time when he will be able to read books for himself.
-In addition, with exposure to carefully selected literature, the child learns to focus his attention on language, as well as on story theme and illustrations.
+If a young child enjoys the stories and poems that are read to them, they will transfer this pleasure to their approach to books in general, and will look forward to the time when they will be able to read books for themselves.
+In addition, with exposure to carefully selected literature, a child learns to focus their attention on language, as well as on story theme and illustrations.
 The teaching program provides for the child's direct involvement with the language of good books.
-Listening, day by day, to the language of gifted and major writers, the child grows in the ability to listen, to understand, and to communicate.
+Listening, day by day, to the language of gifted and major writers, a child grows in the ability to listen, to understand, and to communicate.

 What subjects are taught and how are they developed?